We all know the feeling. Itchy a-hole. AKA “Pruritus Ani” if you’re fancy and/or speaking Latin.

 You’ve Recently Had Diarrhea

 You’ve probably been wiping extra to deal with the extra movements.
 But wiping too much can disturb the sensitive area around your back door’s black hole.
-Instead of over-wiping, you’ll want to make good use of your TUSHY bidet attachment.
+Instead of over-wiping, you’ll want to make good use of your TUSHY warm water bidet attachment.

 There’s A Medical Issue Going On